10 Common Travel Problems in the Dominican Republic & Fixes

 4. No-Show for Excursions or Airport Transfers

-Sometimes, pre-booked excursions, tours, or airport transfers don’t show up as scheduled, leaving travelers stranded or forced to make last-minute arrangements.
+Sometimes, pre-booked excursions, tours, or airport transfers don’t show up as scheduled, leaving you stranded or forced to make last-minute arrangements.
 This can happen due to miscommunication, overbooking, or unreliable service providers.

 ✅ Confirm Your Booking 24-48 Hours in Advance